TheNexusAvenger/Nexus-Group-PyAdmin/README.md

 It is recommended that only the needed permissions are enabled when they come up.
 If there is a data breach, the bot may become compromised and start removing members randomly.

-# Dependancies
+# Dependencies
 The bot currently requires the "requests" library.
 If you don't have requests, and are able to control the Python install, requests can be installed using the following:

 ```
 pip install requests
 ```

-If you aren't able to control your install, like in a shared hosting environment, you will need to down the approriate requests folder from the [requests repository](https://github.com/requests/requests/releases).
+If you aren't able to control your install, like in a shared hosting environment, you will need to down the appropriate requests folder from the [requests repository](https://github.com/requests/requests/releases).

 # Setup
 Setup of the bot requires an environment with a Python install.
-Python 2 and Python 3 both work as long as requests is included (see Dependancies).
-It is recommended to use a dedicated host, as apposed to a spare computer, to ensure it is always online.
+Python 2 and Python 3 both work as long as requests is included (see Dependencies).
+It is recommended to use a dedicated host, as opposed to a spare computer, to ensure it is always online.
 The bot is intended to be run using the command line with the following commands:

 ```
 python LOCATION/GroupAdminBot.py LightScan